RBI introduces New type of Semi-Closed Prepaid Payment Instruments (PPIs)

 What are Prepaid Payment Instruments (PPIs)?

-PPIs are payment instruments used for the purchase of goods and services that include financial services, remittance facilities, etc. against the value stored on such instruments.
+PPIs are payment instruments used for the purchase of goods and services that include financial services, money transfer facilities, etc. against the value stored on such instruments.

 PPIs are classified under three categories, those are: